WarMachine0502/write-ups-ctfs/PicoCTF/picoctf-writeup.md

 We have got another example of the Vigenère Cipher with the ciphertext in the file `cipher.txt` and the key `CYLAB`.

 ![screenshot of ciphertext](https://lh6.googleusercontent.com/9RtGrmZWveYF14D_tmgi9ld8LvCVPHa9UBd56-qRj38Mym_p5L5MTNQGsuXj_eVQTFg=w2400)
-We can use any [online Caesar Cipher](https://www.dcode.fr/vigenere-cipher) to decrypt and obtain the flag.
+We can use any [online Vigenère Cipher](https://www.dcode.fr/vigenere-cipher) to decrypt and obtain the flag.

 >> flag: picoCTF{D0NT_US3_V1G3N3R3_C1PH3R_2951a89h}

 ![screenshot of solution](https://lh6.googleusercontent.com/9BxrnHzkyvv8ECDn8wtSO1IWh9Ynko98lR1wJUypm5b5vDSkJKJRAqbCC4pcReoFje0=w2400)

+---

+### Reverse Engineering

+* Transformation

+* keygenme-py

+* crackme-py

+* vault-door-training

 ---